top of page

 • Confusing product-specific charges and assuming both initial and exit charges apply to a particular product.

 SJP offers restricted advice through a vertically integrated model.
-This effectively means that the adviser can only offer SJP's or their approved partners range of investment products, and all charges are bundled into one ongoing fee.
-In contrast, an independent financial adviser will select financial products from the whole market and give a breakdown of fees (platform, adviser and investment funds).
-SJP has announced that they will make their fee breakdown more explicit, but this article analyses fees as they currently are.
+This effectively means that the adviser can only offer SJP's or their approved partners' range of investment products, and all charges are bundled into one ongoing fee.
+In contrast, an IFA will select financial products from the whole market and give a breakdown of fees (platform, adviser and investment funds).
+SJP's new fee model will feature a more explicit fee breakdown, but this article analyses fees for the old pricing structure.
+SJP have differing charging setups depending on whether you are investing in an ISA/unit trust or a pension/investment bond, and their charges are detailed on their website

 Pensions/Investment bonds

-SJP pension portfolio charges
+SJP pension portfolio fees

-SJP pension portfolio charges
+SJP pension portfolio fees

-SJP investment bond portfolio charges
+SJP investment bond portfolio fees

-SJP investment bond portfolio charges
+SJP investment bond portfolio fees

 SJP early withdrawal charges